 You might also like

-10 Fairtrade Products you didn't realise were vegan
+10 Fairtrade products you didn’t realise were vegan2 January, 2020

 Whether you’re looking to gradually introduce more plant-based foods into your diet, already vegan, or one of the ever-increasing number of people who have committed to Veganuary (we’re impressed!), there are plenty of choices to go vegan and Fairtrade!
 Here are 10 fantastic Fairtrade and vegan products to get you started.